 I'll never forget the enthusiasm of my tutor, Simon Green.
 He was inspirational and ahead of his time with his initiatives and teaching strategies.
 During the 2014/15 academic year the brand new Key Stage 3 Programme of Study echoed his philosophy of twenty years ago, encouraging modern language teachers to develop intercultural understanding and to be creative, encouraging teachers and pupils to maximise their use of target language and promote independent learning activities.

-How did your career develop out after you graduated?I was delighted that my first job after completing my PGCE in 1995 was at The Holy Family Catholic School, Keighley, where I undertook my first teaching practice.
-I worked as a Teacher of Modern Languages there until 2001, teaching French, German and Spanish.
+How did your career develop after you graduated?I was delighted that my first job after completing my PGCE in 1995 was at The Holy Family Catholic School, Keighley, where I undertook my first teaching practice.
+I worked as a Teacher of Modern Languages there until 2001; teaching French, German and Spanish.
 I have many fond memories of teaching in Keighley and particularly enjoyed teaching in the feeder primaries and introducing Spanish to the curriculum.

 I later went on to be Head of Modern Languages in four institutions – St Joseph's Catholic College, Harrogate High School, The Joseph Rowntree School and Skipton Girls' High School.